ddev/ddev/docs/content/users/install/ddev-installation.md

         If you prefer to use another Ubuntu distro, install it and set it as default.
 For example, `wsl --set-default Ubuntu-22.04`.

-    2. Run [this PowerShell script](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1) in an administrative PowerShell Window to complete DDEV WSL2 with Docker Desktop installation:
+    2. In an administrative PowerShell run [this PowerShell script](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1) by executing:

         ```powershell
         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1'))
         ```

-    Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker working in it.
+    Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker working inside it.

     ### WSL2 + Docker Desktop Install Script